Are you making the most of your company’s sustainability reporting?

 If your organisation is managing a lot of customer projects, sustainability data can contribute to your project management by adding new indicators for performance.
 Aside from the traditional requirements for time, content, and resources on the project triangle, you can also create great value by approaching the project through a sustainability lens.
 If you ’double-click’ on the project triangle, you will already now see new requirements for what it means to deliver at the right time with the right content and the right amount of resources used.

 To give an example, imagine that you are a project manager whose solution, though delivering at an agreed price and time in the traditional sense, did not account for sustainability.
-For example, not taking account of new requirements for materials, support of biodiversity, waste management and diversity in your project team.
+For example, not taking account of new requirements for materials, support of biodiversity, waste management, and diversity in your project team.
 In this case, you have ended up delivering only a portion of the requested solution to the customer.
-As a project manager with a stronger focus on sustainability, you could be better suited to advise on the right course of action and create more value for your customer both in the short- and the long-term.
+As a project manager with a stronger focus on sustainability, you could be better suited to advise on the right course of action and create more value for your customer both in the short and the long term.

-What is more, catching up with the new sustainability requirements in your project would prove that you have anticipated, proactively managed and delivered greater benefits to your customers and your organisation alike.
+What is more, catching up with the new sustainability requirements in your project would prove that you have anticipated, proactively managed, and delivered greater benefits to your customers and your organisation alike.

-Lack of relevant competencies may result in a slow implementation of your strategy or the risk of non-compliance with regulatory requirements.
+“Lack of relevant competencies may result in slow implementation of your strategy or the risk of non-compliance with regulatory requirements.”

 The intelligent investment in competency upgrades and engagement